 The waiter suggested me a Mexican beer which had just arrived and so I opted for that one; the drink was served in a large pint glass with chillies and salt on the border of the glass.
 It was delicious, and it will always be a winner for me because I love tomato juice in drinks.
 However, it did feel like a meal, and I could not even finish it.
 It’s definitely worth your 7 euros 😉

 As for food, we ordered the ‘guacamole’ to start and a selection of 4 different tacos to share.
 The nachos, or totopos, were different from any other ones I had when at Mexican restaurants, they were really crunchy and not oily at all, and overall I actually really enjoyed them.

 The surprise with the tacos was that they came with a double taco below each one, so B and I could have 1 taco each basically, like if it was 8 in total.
 I would have liked if they had included a fish one, but that was written on the menu so the four ‘carnitas’ tacos were not unexpected, and they were very tasty.

 Overall a very good dining experience and also very happy with the price and the feeling of fullness after eating.
 I would always go for a ‘tres leches’ cake but could not face a dessert, a reason more to go back! 🙂

-What are your favourite Mexican restaurants?
+What are your favourite Mexican tacos in Barcelona?